divyapg2/gupta-portfolio/finalproject.md

 - include axis labels on graphs
 - show more explicit information about normalization of seeking help
 - provide a visualization/examples of how people can seek help through employer-sponsored insurance, self-insurance, etc.
+- teletherapy visualization: need to make sure the colors represent the time period not the specialists (each set of bar chart represents a different specialist)

 [Go back to portfolio](/README.md)